joncampbell123/dosbox-x/README.md

 Notable features in DOSBox-X
 ----------------------------

-Although based on the DOSBox project, DOSBox-X is now a separate project because both have their own schedules and development priorities.
+Although based on the DOSBox project, DOSBox-X is now a separate project because both have their own separate schedules and development priorities.
 At this time DOSBox-X has quite a few features that do not exist in DOSBox.
 Examples of such features include:

 * GUI menu bar and configuration tool